Why study this course

 By Year 5 you will be ready to take a more active role within clinical teams.
 The emphasis is on consolidating knowledge and skills to prepare you for work as a doctor in the NHS, ensuring your smooth transition from student to Foundation Doctor.

 Core learning is supplemented by a series of Student Selected Components (SSCs) in all years of the programme, allowing you to choose projects from a list of available options, or to develop your own project.
 SSCs provide the stimulus and the opportunity for you, under appropriate guidance and direction, to acquire knowledge through a process of exploration and your own intellectual efforts.

-Between Years 3 and 4, and 4 and 5, Cardiff University offers a number of intercalated degree opportunities in health related disciplines such as: Anatomy, Biochemistry; Cellular and Molecular Pathology, Clinical Epidemiology, Emergency, Pre-hospital and Intercalated Care (EPIC), Medical Education, Neuroscience, Pharmacology, Physiotherapy and Psychology & Medicine.
-There are also agreements with other Higher Education Institutes within Wales for medical students to gain a bachelor degree in one year, in subjects such as sports science.
-This intercalated degree provides students with interest in a research or academic career the chance to pursue an area of medicine in depth and further develop their research skills.
+Between Years 3-4 and 4-5, Cardiff University offers a number of intercalated BSc and MSc degree opportunities in health-related disciplines such as: Applied and Experimental Clinical Immunology, Anatomy, Biochemistry, Cellular and Molecular Pathology, Emergency, Pre-hospital and Intercalated Care (EPIC), Genomic Medicine, Medical Education, Neuroscience, Pharmacology, Physiology, Population Medicine and Psychology & Medicine.
+There are also agreements with other Higher Education Institutes within Wales for medical students to gain a Bachelor degree in one year, in subjects such as Neuropsychology and Sports Science.
+This intercalated degree year provides students with interest in a research or academic career the chance to pursue an area of Medicine in depth and further develop their research skills.

-The modules shown reflect the existing curriculum and may be reviewed prior to the start of your academic year.
+The programme shown reflects the existing C21 curriculum and may be reviewed prior to the start of your academic year.